-Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) requires some juvenile cases to be subject to direct file; and (3) do not require the Youth Part of the Superior Court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) requires some juvenile cases to be subject to direct file and (2) do not require the Youth Part of the Superior Court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.